Universal quantum computing with twist-free and temporally encoded lattice surgery: The core-cache architecture and routing overheads

 \subsection{A quantum computer core}

 We count resource costs in terms of square tiles as defined in \cref{Fig:UnitCells}a.
 Each tile contains a single data qubit and four quarter ancilla qubits.
 Therefore, a device with $T$ tiles will require roughly $2T$ qubits.
 However, we cannot cut qubits into quarters and so a precise counting will include these.
 For instance, a rectangular device with a height of $h$ tiles and width of $w$ tiles would have a total of $T=wh$ tiles and $2T + w + h +1 $ qubits.
 When the device is roughly square, then $h$ and $w$ are of size $O(\sqrt{T})$ and so a negligible additive cost compared to $2T$.
 We can realise a surface code patch using $d_x d_z$ tiles as in \cref{Fig:UnitCells}b and therefore $2 d_x d_z$ qubits.
 The number of data and ancilla qubits actively used in the surface code patch is $2d_xd_z-1$, and so when we try to pack them in a 2D arrangement, the tightest possible packing will contain one idling qubit per patch.
-However, in practice, we also use qubits for routing.

 We collect surface code patches into groups of four, which we call a unit cell (see \cref{Fig:UnitCells}c).
 These unit cells are then repeated as shown in \cref{Fig:UnitCells}d to get the required number of logical qubits.
-In addition we arrange the unit cells to form a quantum ``core", and assume some additional padding shown in \cref{Fig:UnitCells}e.
+Furthermore, we arrange the unit cells to form a quantum ``core", and assume some additional padding shown in \cref{Fig:UnitCells}e.
 Notice that in \cref{Fig:UnitCells}, every patch has logical $X$ and $Z$ boundary operators connected to the routing space, which enables us to quickly perform multi-qubit Pauli measurements between any subset of qubits within the core.
 Additionally, there are unused qubits between some of the surface code patches.
 The spacing of the qubits ensures that lattice surgery can be performed (as we saw in \cref{fig:TwistFree2}) without using lattice twists that incur additional practical difficulties to implement in fixed and low connectivity hardware.
 In contrast, the data access structures proposed by Litinski~\cite{litinski2019game} assumed liberal use of twists.

 The routing overhead for unit cells is then the ratio of the number of tiles divided by the cost without any routing space (e.g. $4 d_z d_x$).

 The overhead for the entire core will include a contribution from the additional padding shown in \cref{Fig:UnitCells}e.
 However, in the limit of many unit cells, the total overhead is dominated by the unit cell overhead.
 In the limit of large distances $d_z, d_x \gg 1$, we have